-The USF Title IX Coordinator is: Mr. Cecil Howard, J.D.
-4202 E. Fowler Ave, ALN 172 Tampa, FL 33624 813-974-8615 howardc@usf.edu http://regulationspolicies.usf.edu/regulations/pdfs/regulation-usf6.0021.pdf
+The USF Title IX Coordinator is: Araiña Muñiz 4202 E. Fowler Ave, ALN 172 Tampa, FL 33620 813-974-9901 arainamuniz@usf.edu http://regulationspolicies.usf.edu/regulations/pdfs/regulation-usf6.0021.pdf

 Misconduct by a Student

 If the conduct includes a USF student, the Office of Student Rights and Responsibilities will most likely be involved in the adjudication of a Student Code of Conduct violation.
 Title IX related issues in the Student Code of Conduct are issues that involve sexual misconduct.
 Please see the code at: